Tornado emergency issued near Houston, damage reported

 The National Weather Service had issued a tornado emergency for that area, warning that a “large, extremely dangerous and potentially deadly tornado" was on the ground Tuesday afternoon and was headed toward Baytown, about 25 miles (40 kilometers) east of Houston.
 The warning expired as the system moved to the east.

+There were downed power lines and damage to homes and businesses in Baytown, but no reports of serious injuries, said Baytown spokesperson Jason Calder.

-Footage from Houston TV station KTRK showed damage to buildings in Pasadena, a city southeast of Houston.
-There were no immediate reports of injuries.
+Footage from Houston TV station KTRK showed damage to buildings and power lines in Pasadena, a city southeast of Houston, including doors knocked off a Harley-Davidson dealership.
+Several businesses suffered major damage, including the city’s animal shelter.
+Nearby, fences were laid over and shingles and sections of roofs were torn from homes, but there were no immediate reports of injuries.

+Shell Chemicals’ site in nearby Deer Park was flaring, or burning off natural gas, after it lost steam because of severe weather, according to Shell spokesperson Curtis Smith.

+“We are taking steps to minimize any noise, light, or smoke associated with this activity, though it’s expected to continue until the units are restarted,” Smith said via email.
+“There is no threat to the community, nor are there any indications a nearby tornado touched down within the Chemicals facility.”

 It was the start of what's expected to be a stormy day along the Gulf Coast.
 The Storm Prediction Center in Norman, Oklahoma, said areas along the coast from Houston to the Florida Panhandle could see tornadoes, strong winds and hail on Tuesday.